 Do I need an international driving permit to drive in Germany?

-Most UK citizens do not need an IDP to drive in Germany, as long as you have a card driving licence issued in the UK (in date, of course!)
+Most UK citizens do not need an IDP to drive in Germany for periods up to 6 months, as long as you have a card driving licence issued in the UK (in date, of course!)